Jim Hawkins (character): Treasure Planet version

 Jim Hawkins appears in Disney's 2002 animated film, Treasure Planet, a science fiction adaptation of Treasure Island, where his full name is referred to as James Pleiades Hawkins.
-The film's prologue depicts Jim as a five-year-old (voiced by Austin Majors) reading a storybook in bed.
+The film's prologue depicts Jim as a toddler (voiced by Austin Majors) reading a storybook in bed.
 Jim is enchanted by stories of the legendary pirate Captain Flint and his ability to appear from nowhere, raid passing ships, and disappear in order to hide the loot on the mysterious "Treasure Planet".
 Twelve years later, Jim (now voiced by Joseph Gordon-Levitt) has grown into an aloof and alienated teenager, after his father abandoned him, helping his mother Sarah run an inn and deriving amusement from "solar surfing" (a hybrid of skysurfing and windsurfing atop a board attached to a solar-powered rocket), a pastime that frequently gets him in trouble with the police.
 One day, a spaceship crashes near the inn.
 The dying pilot, Billy Bones, gives Jim a sphere and tells him to "beware the cyborg".
 A gang of pirates raid and burn the inn as Jim, his mother, and their dog-themed friend Dr. Delbert Doppler barely escape.
 The sphere turns out to be a holographic projector, showing a map that Jim realizes leads to Treasure Planet.

 Doppler commissions a ship called RLS Legacy on a mission to find Treasure Planet.
-The crew is a motley bunch, secretly led by cook John Silver, whom Jim suspects is the cyborg of whom he was warned.
+The crew is a motley bunch, secretly led by cook John Silver, who Jim suspects is the cyborg of whom he was warned.
 Jim is sent down to work in the galley; despite his mistrust of Silver, they soon form a tenuous father-son relationship.
 As the ship reaches Treasure Planet, mutiny erupts, led by Silver.
 Jim, Doppler, and Amelia abandon the ship, accidentally leaving the map behind.
 Silver, who believes that Jim has the map, has a chance to kill Jim, but refuses to do so because of his attachment to the boy.
 While exploring Treasure Planet's forests, the fugitives meet B.E.N., an abandoned, whimsical robot who claims to have lost most of his memory and invites them to his house to care for the wounded Amelia.
 The pirates corner the group here; using a back-door, Jim and B.E.N. return to the ship to recover the map.
 Upon their return, they are captured by Silver, who has already captured Doppler and Amelia.